-Specifying a base filename is only needed if the specified pseudo loader expects a file to operate on.
+Specifying a base filename is only needed if the specified pseudo loader expects a file to process.
 Loaders can generate their scene graphics procedurally based on simple parameters specified in the command string.

-The pseudo loaders in the OpenGL Performer distribution are described in Table 7-10.
+The pseudo loaders in the OpenGL Performer distribution are described in Table 7-12.